Sing 2: Production

+Development

-On January 25, 2017, Universal Pictures and Illumination announced a sequel to their 2016 animated film Sing was in development.
+On January 25, 2017, Universal Pictures and Illumination announced that a sequel to their 2016 animated film Sing was in development.
 Writer/director Garth Jennings and producers Chris Meledandri and Janet Healy return along with voiceover stars Matthew McConaughey, Reese Witherspoon, Scarlett Johansson, Nick Kroll, Taron Egerton and Tori Kelly.
+The sequel took 4 years to make before the COVID-19 pandemic hits.

+Casting

 In December 2020, Bobby Cannavale, Letitia Wright, Eric André, Chelsea Peretti, longtime Illumination collaborator Pharrell Williams, Bono and Halsey were added to the voice cast.

+Animation and design

 Work on the film shifted due to the COVID-19 pandemic, and was done remotely following the temporary closure of Illumination Mac Guff (now renamed as Illumination Studios Paris).

-The scope of the theatre in the finale was a major stepping stone to take over 10,000 animals for the crowd department, old and new ones designed by longtime Illumination artist Eric Guillon who worked on Sing and designed the new characters in the sequel like choreographer Klaus and the tarsiers.
+The scope of the theater in the finale was a major stepping stone to take over 10,000 animals for the crowd department, old and new ones designed by long-time Illumination artist Eric Guillon who worked on Sing and designed the new characters in the sequel like choreographer Klaus and the tarsiers.
 Fashion brand Rodarte designed some of the costumes used in the film.